Learning mentors offer support and guidance to children, young people, and sometimes adults, who experience difficulties

 - integrating your role in the school

 You are responsible for your own career development and will need to seek out in-house and external opportunities relevant to your role.

 You could begin your career as an assistant learning mentor or learning mentor and then progress, through experience, to the role of lead learning mentor or learning mentor coordinator, coordinating the work of a group of learning mentors in a cluster of schools.

-With experience it is possible to specialise in working with particular client groups, for example excluded students.
+With experience it's possible to specialise in working with particular client groups, for example excluded students.

 - careers and advice work